Exiles (Marvel Comics): Timebrokers

 The team is told by The Celestials to "beware the Timebreaker [sic], he is not what he seems".
 After this, the Timebroker's behavior becomes increasingly strange.
 Heather Hudson is removed from the team without explanation and replaced with former Weapon X member Sabretooth.
-The Tallus orders the Exiles to kill Mimic and despite their refusal, they are allowed to move onto a new mission (normally a mission must be completed for the Exiles to move on).
+The Tallus orders the Exiles to kill Mimic and despite their refusal, they are allowed to move onto a new mission (normally, a mission must be completed for the Exiles to move on).
 Next, the Timebroker replaces Beak with Holocaust, which they are informed is a punishment for disobeying previous orders.

 Eventually, the Exiles break free of the Timebroker and stage a raid on Panoptichron (also known as the "Crystal Palace"), home of the Timebroker and a location from which many parallel universes can be monitored.
 Here they discover that the Timebroker is an alien race of bug-like beings that found the Panoptichron and accidentally broke a series of timelines.
 Lacking the power to repair the timelines, they concocted this scheme of recruiting heroes from various worlds to do their work for them.
 Not only that, all previously "returned" heroes are actually in Panoptichron, frozen in blocks, along with the killed heroes.
 As a final twist, the evil King Hyperion has fully regenerated from being blown up by Gambit, broken free of his stasis and has taken over Panoptichron.
 The Exiles are nearly defeated with both Namora and Holocaust dying in the battle.
-Beak returns from stasis and saves the day by calling on two good versions of Hyperion for help, fulfilling his destiny as an Exile.
-King Hyperion is subdued and exiled to his home reality which is completely devoid of life.
+Beak returns from stasis and saves the day by calling on two good versions of Hyperion for help.
+King Hyperion is subdued and exiled to his home reality, which is completely devoid of life.
 Only Blink, Mimic, Morph, Sabretooth, Beak, and Heather Hudson remain to pick up the pieces.

 World Tour

 The Exiles then return to Earth-616 to take Beak home.
-Unfortunately, Earth-616 is dominated by the House of M. During their stay, the Exiles run afoul of the body-hopping serial killer Proteus, who steals data from the Panoptichron and escapes from Earth-616, leaving Beak depowered back home.
-The Exiles chase Proteus through several realities, including an alternate version of the New Universe, an alternate version of 2099, Squadron Supreme, Future Imperfect, and Heroes Reborn, before finally bringing Proteus down by trapping him in Morph's body, which does not decay, unlike all of Proteus' other host bodies.
+However, Earth-616 has been overtaken by the House of M reality.
+During their stay, the Exiles run afoul of the body-hopping serial killer Proteus, who steals data from the Panoptichron and escapes from Earth-616, leaving Beak depowered back home.
+The Exiles chase Proteus through several realities, including an alternate version of the New Universe, an alternate version of 2099, Squadron Supreme, Future Imperfect, and Heroes Reborn, before finally bringing Proteus down by trapping him in Morph's body, which does not decay like Proteus' other host bodies.
 During the "World Tour" of hunting down Proteus, Mimic is possessed by Proteus and dies, forcing the Exiles to pick up new members Longshot, Spider-Man 2099, and Power Princess to restore their diminished numbers.